Center for Creative Inquiry

 Sign up to receive retreat announcements and updates from Center for Creative Inquiry.

-Center for Creative Inquiry's annual Time, Space, and Knowledge retreat, offered in two different locations
+Center for Creative Inquiry's annual Time, Space, and Knowledge retreat

-This retreat will draw on short readings from Chapters 29 and 30 of Tarthang Tulku’s Dynamics of Time and Space.
+This retreat is based on Tarthang Tulku’s Love of Knowledge.
 It will emphasize practice and discussion.

 Ratna Ling Retreat Center, California